GregNed/one-accounting-app/README.md

 This project uses TypeScript for type safety and better developer experience.
 The types are shared with the backend API to ensure consistency.

+## CI/CD

+This project includes GitHub Actions workflows for automated building and deployment to AWS S3.
+See [`.github/workflows/README.md`](.github/workflows/README.md) for setup instructions.

+The workflow:
+- Builds TypeScript code and creates production bundle using Vite
+- Deploys to S3 bucket `one-app` using OIDC federated identity
+- Optionally invalidates CloudFront cache

 ## Project Structure

 ```